 This paper describes a numerical model for investigating the large-scale erosion, transport, and sedimentation processes associated with the Genesis Flood.
 The model assumes that the dominant means for sediment transport during the Flood was by rapidly flowing turbulent water.
-Water motion is driven by large-amplitude tsunamis that are generated along subduction zone segments as the subducting plate and overriding plate, in a cyclic manner, lock and then suddenly release and slip rapidly past one another.
+Water motion is driven by largeamplitude tsunamis generated in subduction zones as the subducting plate and overriding plate, having been locked for an interval of time, suddenly release and slip rapidly past one another.
 While the two adjacent plates are locked, the sea bottom is dragged downward by the steadily sinking lithospheric slab beneath.
 When the plates unlock, the sea bottom rapidly rebounds, generating a large-amplitude tsunami.
 Theory for open-channel turbulent flow is applied to model the suspension, transport, and deposition of sediment.
-Cavitation is assumed to be the dominant erosional mechanism responsible for degradation of bedrock as well as for erosion of already deposited sediment.
+Cavitation is assumed to be the dominant mechanism responsible for erosion of bedrock as well as of already deposited sediment.
 The model treats the water on the surface of the rotating earth in terms of a single vertical layer but with variable bottom height.
-Illustrative calculations show that with plausible parameter choices average erosion and sedimentation rates on the order of 9 m/day (0.38 m/hr) occur, sufficient within a 150-day interval during the Flood to account for some 70% of the Phanerozoic sediments that blanket the earth's continental surfaces today.
+Illustrative calculations show that with plausible parameter choices average erosion and sedimentation rates on the order of 12m/day (0.5m/hr) occur, sufficient within a 150-day interval during the Flood to account for the approximately 1800m (5905ft) average thickness of Phanerozoic sediments that blanket the earth's continental surface today.
+A remarkable discovery from these calculations is that the tsunamis impinging upon the continental coastlines produce a piling up of water over the continental interiors.
+Until equilibrium is reached, more water is carried onto the continental surface by the tsunamis than can drain away by gravity.
+In the illustrative examples, the sustained water levels above the continent in places rise to more than a kilometer above the original sea level.
+Such deep water above the continent allows for large thicknesses of sediment to accumulate on top of the continent surface above the mean global sea level.
+Although the most intense erosion of continental bedrock occurs along the continental margin, significant portions of the continental interior also suffer significant erosion, plausibly accounting for today's continental shields.

-Note: This paper is a revision of an ARJ paper published in February 2016.
-After that paper's publication the author discovered a problem in the numerical formulation that invalidated some of that paper's main conclusions.
-The numerical problem has been repaired in this present version.
-Details of the numerical issue involved and how it was repaired are provided in Appendix H.
+Note: This paper has been revised.
+After the paper's publication the author discovered a problem in the numerical formulation that invalidated some of the paper's main conclusions.
+The reader is encouraged to refer to the revised version in which the numerical problem has been repaired.
+The revised version is located at https://answersingenesis.org/geology/sedimentation/numerical-modeling-genesis-flood/.